 I’ve recently completed a research monograph on moral psychology and meta-ethics.
 Below you’ll find summaries of the book and its chapters.
 If you’d like to see any draft chapters, get in touch.

 Regard for Reason in the Moral Mind

-(forthcoming with Oxford University Press)
+(forthcoming with Oxford University Press in 2018)